Mario vs. Donkey Kong: Minis March Again!: Story

 Mario and Pauline are selling Mini-Mario toys.
 There is a long line.
 At the end of the line is Donkey Kong.
 As the line moves along, Donkey Kong finally ends up in the front.
 Just then, the Mini-Mario toys run out.
 In rage, Donkey Kong snatches Pauline from Mario.
 As Mario trips and tears Pauline's dress in pursuit of them, he sees the Mini Mario toys standing before him.
 Thus, Mario gets the idea of using them to catch Donkey Kong.
 After the credits, a secret ending appears.
 When Mario defeats Donkey Kong, he finds Pauline near a window, Donkey Kong turns out the lights, grabs Pauline again, and jumps out the window with her.
 Now Mario must play the Plus Floors to get Pauline back.
 After Mario plays all the Plus Floors and gets Pauline back he discovers that Donkey Kong was actually helping Mario by testing the minis.

 Development

 Minis March Again! was announced during E3 2009.

 Reception

-The game received "favorable" reviews according to video game review aggregator Metacritic.
+The game received "favorable" reviews according to video game review aggregator platform Metacritic.
 IGN ranked it as the 14th best DSiWare game, praising it for helping them become less disillusioned with the service after many of its titles proved to be rehashes of retail Nintendo DS games.
 They also praised it for being significantly more customizable than its predecessor.